emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
-## Cinezo
-### Score: 14/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site has episode auto-next across all servers. ✔️
-1. Sites UI is good and feels modern. ✔️
-1. The site has watch lists + continue watching, and you can login to sync them across devices. ✔️
-1. Site has mood based recommendation bot, decent sorting + similar movies on each page.  ✔️
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site works well and looks good on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
 ## HydraHD
 ### Score: 13/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️